A Lightweight Approach for State Machine Replication: Recovery

 We now introduce a \textit{recovery protocol} to provide resilience against an adversary capable of blocking an arbitrary number of servers for an unlimited duration (i.e., the recovery problem; see Definition \ref{def:recovery_problem}).
 We call any period with less than $n/4$ useful servers a \textit{surge}.
 Any period where at least $n/4$ servers are useful is considered \textit{benign}.
 While the network will deteriorate into a death spiral, i.e., all servers become useless, somewhat above $n/4$ servers (see Lemma \ref{lem:spiral}), we can still guarantee proper functioning of our prior protocols as long as $n/4$ servers are useful.
 However, our previous protocols are clearly not designed to handle a situation where all servers become useless, as they will lose all information on non-committed commands.

-Therefore, we require servers to maintain persistent information on their states and logs, while at the same time keeping the protocol \textit{compact}, i.e., allowing servers to eventually commit commands to their shared state and subsequently forget about them.
-The primary challenge regarding such a mechanism is that during a surge the adversary could allow some servers to progress and commit commands while preventing others from learning these.
-Subsequently, if the adversary reverses this situation and permits the previously blocked servers to progress, those servers might commit a different set of commands.
-Such a situation is in violation of the recovery problem (see Definition \ref{def:recovery_problem}).
-Our goal in this section is to ensure that the sequence of committed commands does not diverge so that we can quickly return to a valid solution for the commitment problem (Definition \ref{def:commitment_problem}), once the adversary becomes benign again.
+Therefore, we require servers to maintain persistent information on their states and logs, while at the same time keeping the protocol \textit{compact}, i.e., allowing servers to eventually commit commands to their shared state and subsequently delete them.
+The primary challenge is that during a surge the adversary could allow some servers to progress and commit commands while preventing others from learning these.
+If the adversary then reverses this situation and permits the previously blocked servers to progress, those servers might commit a different set of commands, in violation of Definition \ref{def:recovery_problem}.
+Our goal in this section is to ensure that the sequence of committed commands does not fork even under a surge and quickly return to a valid solution for the commitment problem (Definition \ref{def:commitment_problem}), once the adversary becomes benign again.
 Formally, we show the following theorem.

 \begin{theorem} The recovery protocol (Algorithm \ref{alg:recovery_protocol}) solves the recovery problem (Def.\ \ref{def:recovery_problem}) and returns to a solution for the commitment problem (Def.\ \ref{def:commitment_problem}) $\bigO(\log n)$ rounds after a surge. \end{theorem}